CONSTITUTION CORNER - Article 26

-Ongoing hostilities between Great Britain and France came to a head over territorial disputes in North America.
-By the mid-1700’s, France had influence over the French colonists, as well as their Native fur-trading partners, in Canada and North America.
-The British had authority over the thirteen colonies, and had made ties with the Iroquois Confederacy, which controlled most of upstate New York and parts of, what is now, northern Pennsylvania.
+By the mid-1700s, France had significant influence over the French colonists, as well as good trading relationships with many indigenous tribes, in Canada and North America.
+The British had authority over the thirteen colonies on the east coast, and had established ties with the Iroquois Confederacy, which controlled most of upstate New York and parts of the Ohio Valley.

-Brigadier General Edward Braddock, commissioned as the Commander-in-Chief of the North American forces, was about sixty years old.
+General Braddock was sixty years old.
 He was short, stout, and bad-tempered.
 He had little experience in battle, and no knowledge of the kind of wilderness tactics that were in store for him.
-As Braddock’s Aide, Washington was increasingly dismayed by Braddock’s rude behavior.
-His arrogance did not sit well with the colonials or the Iroquois; the very people Braddock needed most in his upcoming combat with the French and their allies.
+As his aide, Washington was dismayed by Braddock’s rude behavior.
+Neither did his arrogance sit well with the colonials or the Iroquois; the very people Braddock needed most in his upcoming combat with the French and their Canadian allies.